timeplus-io/docs/docs/k8s-helm.md

 ```
 Then make changes to better fit your need.
 1. Update the storage class name and size accordingly.
 You can check available storage class on your cluster by running `kubectl get storageclass`.
-2. Update the username and password of the `additionalUsers`.
+2. Update the username and password of the `provision.users`.
 You will be able to login to Timeplus web with those users.
 See [User management](#user-management) section for advanced user management.
 3. Update `defaultAdminPassword`.
 This is the password for the default admin user `proton`.
-Noticed that due to the limitation, you cannot change this password once Timeplus Enterprise is provisioned.
 4. Update the `resources` and make sure your cluster has enough CPU and memory to run the stack.
 For a 3-nodes cluster deployment, by default each `timeplusd` requires 2 cores and 4GB memory.
 You'd better assign the node with at least 8 cores and 16GB memory.
 5. Optionally refer to [Configuration Guide](#configuration-guide) and add other configurations.